We found 4 providers matching nephrectomy and who accept United Healthcare Navigate HMO near Gainesville, FL.

 - Medicare Cost: $1,500

-Dr. Vincent Bird practices urology (urinary tract disease) in Gainesville, FL.
-Clinical interests for Dr. Bird include laparoscopic radical nephrectomy, cancer, and kidney stones.
-He is affiliated with the University of Florida Health (UF Health) and North Florida/South Georgia Veterans Health System.
-Dr. Bird graduated from Stony Brook University Medical Center, School of Medicine and SUNY Upstate Medical University and then he performed his residency at a hospital affiliated with the University of Miami.
-He has a 2.5 out of 5 star average patient rating.
-Dr. Bird is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-His distinctions include: Urology Teacher Lifetime Achievement Award; the University of Miami Department of Urology; and Castle Connolly America's Top Doctors.
+Dr. Vincent Bird is a medical specialist in urology (urinary tract disease).
+His average rating from his patients is 2.5 stars out of 5.
+These areas are among his clinical interests: laparoscopic radical nephrectomy, cancer, and kidney stones.
+Dr. Bird is affiliated with the University of Florida Health (UF Health) and North Florida/South Georgia Veterans Health System.
+He is in-network for several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Before performing his residency at a hospital affiliated with the University of Miami, Dr. Bird attended Stony Brook University Medical Center, School of Medicine and SUNY Upstate Medical University for medical school.
+Dr. Bird's distinctions include: Urology Teacher Lifetime Achievement Award; the University of Miami Department of Urology; and Castle Connolly America's Top Doctors.

 Relevant Interests: , laparoscopic radical nephrectomy